grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "2.3 nautical miles.
 And they are increasing speed now."

 "They're trying to close on us.
 You might be right Owen."
 Percy glanced at the battery gauges.
-They were moving fast enough at 10 knots that she could almost see the batteries draining.
+They were moving fast enough at ten knots that she could almost see the batteries draining.
 Those gauges had passed into the hatched red zone.
 They only had a matter of 20 minutes or so of battery remaining.
 Then they would be forced to remain stationary or surface --- either was they would be an easy target for a final ramming.

 "Find the _Gnat_ Cassandra!
 Quickly!"